-Now, a very important thing to keep in mind.
-When you go out to launch a store, you have a hypothesis, an idea, of what it is you think your customers want.
-Over the course of those 6, 9, 12 months, you’re actually testing that hypothesis to see how well aligned you are.
-So when it comes to things like buying inventory or looking at sales, and what kind of vendors you’re gonna bring in, I would say keep your eye on very low minimums.
+Another very important thing to keep in mind when you launch a store is you must have a hypothesis, an idea of what it is you think your customers want.
+Over the course of the first 6, 9, and 12 months, you’re actually testing that hypothesis to see how well aligned it is with reality.
+When it comes to things like buying inventory or looking at sales, and what kind of vendors you’re going to bring in, keep your eye on very low minimums.
 Those minimums that you’re going to be placing really equate to the amount of inventory that you have in your boutique.
-So it’s really critical and essential to think about what that merchandising assortment looks like.
+So it’s critical and essential to think about what that merchandising assortment looks like.

-Now, moving on from this financial stuff.
-When you’re launching a boutique, your marketing, your communication, your partners, all the people who you’re going to get involved to bring traffic to your store, the people who you’re going to get to actually support you, talk about you on social media, super important to figure out who they are even before you open doors.
+When you’re launching a boutique, your marketing, communication, partners, etc. – all the people who you’re going to get involved to bring traffic to your store, the people who you’re going to get to actually support you, talk about you on social media – it’s very important to figure out who they are before you even open your doors.
 You have to make sure you have people on your side.

-Now, a lot of the work we’ve talked about is really foundation, right, fundamental stuff.
+A lot of the work we’ve talked about is foundational and fundamental.
 Once you’ve figured out what that looks like, move on to the location part of launching your boutique.
-Now, there are two ways to think about this.
-One is really, do I wanna go somewhere that doesn’t have a lot of foot traffic and really be the first?
-You know, there’s a lot to be said about businesses that are the first in their community, or the first in their neighborhoods.
+There are two ways to think about this: One is, do I want to go somewhere that doesn’t have a lot of foot traffic and be the first?
+There’s a lot to be said about businesses that are the first in their community, or the first in their neighborhood.
 However, while that real estate might be cheap, you may not get a lot of traffic and it might be a few years before you start to see people come in.
-The alternative to that is getting a space that is going to be around other brands that are similar in your demographic and that are catering to your customer.
-Now, the rents might be a little bit higher because of course that neighborhood has already been established, but you’ll be sure to get the foot traffic and be able to get the customers that you want in the door.
+The alternative to that is getting a space that is going to be around other brands that are similar to your demographic and that are catering to your customer.
+The rents might be a little bit higher because of course that neighborhood has already been established, but you’ll be sure to get the foot traffic and be able to get the customers that you want in the door.

-So again guys, so much stuff that goes into launching a boutique, but really, the important pieces are the concept, the vision, your sales strategy, how you get people in the door, and ultimately where you have it.
-You get a good business model, keep that dream alive, and I look forward into walking into your boutique one day.
-Leave me a comment below, I’d love to hear what model you are going forward with and come and find me.
-I’m on Instagram, Twitter, Facebook.
-In fact, I am where you are.
+There are many things that go into launching a boutique, but really, the important pieces are the concept, the vision, your sales strategy, how you get people in the door, and ultimately where you have it.
+Get a good business model, keep that dream alive, and I look forward into walking into your boutique one day!